Global COVID-19 cases surpass 200 mln as Delta variant spreads

 Countries in Southeast Asia are also reporting rising cases.
 With just 8% of the world’s population, the region is reporting almost 15% of all global cases each day, according to a Reuters analysis.

+The Delta variant is upending all assumptions about the virus, with disease experts scrambling to find whether the latest version of coronavirus is making people, especially unvaccinated individuals, sicker than before.

-The variant, first detected in India, is as contagious as chickenpox and spreads far more easily than the common cold or flu, the CDC said in an internal document. read more
+The CDC said in an internal document that the variant, first detected in India, is as contagious as chickenpox and far more contagious than the common cold or flu.

 A key issue, said Dr. Gregory Poland, a vaccine scientist at the Mayo Clinic, is that the current vaccines block disease, but they do not block infection by keeping the virus from replicating in the nose.